 Author Archives: pitcher_editor

-Vermont oil painter Kathryn Milillo is preparing for her solo exhibition at Edgewater Gallery on the Green in October 2023 and will join us at The Pitcher Inn, in the Brook Room, on March 30, 2023, for dinner and an artist talk.
+Boston artists Betsy Silverman will join us at The Pitcher Inn, in the Dining Room, on February 22, 2024, for dinner and an artist talk.

 What: An evening of fine art and fine dining, presented by Edgewater Gallery & The Pitcher Inn